home . dream info . common dreams . dream dictionary . dream bank . site map . discussion forum . contact us

 6. When something is hard to describe in words, draw a quick sketch of the imagery.
 Color pencils or crayons may help depict your picture more clearly.

-7. After you have recorded your dream, make a little footnote on any major concerns or issues that is going on in your waking life.
+7. After you have record your dream, make a little footnote of any major concerns or issues that is going on in your waking life.
 As your journaling grows, you will hopefully see a correlation and pattern between your dream and reality.

 8. Lastly, put a title on it.

-This web site designed and maintained by Dream Moods.
+This web site designed and maintained by Dream Moods, Inc.

 Email the webmaster at dreammoods dot com with questions or comments about this web site.